tedsluis/docker-dump1090/README.md

 ````
 ### Run a docker container
 Run it (select the version you want, X86/AMD64 or ARM, with or without heatmap & rangview):

-If you did not build the image yourself it will be downloaded from the Docker Hub.
+note: If you did not build the image yourself it will be downloaded from the Docker Hub.
 ````
 $ docker run -d -h dump80 -p 8080:80 tedsluis/dump1090-mutability:v1.15_heatmaprangeview
 or